Last Updated on

 Fire draws people in.
 Since its invention, fire has provided a source of warmth, light, comfort, and community.
-A chiminea is a step up from a firepit, a free-standing oven and fireplace that originated in Spain.
+A chiminea is a step up from a firepit, a free-standing oven and fireplace that originated in South America.

 Chimineas act by drawing in air through the front and venting it up through a smoke stack.
 This design allows the fire to burn out completely after a period of time, making it a safe option for a backyard fire feature.
 And like all relationships, this one is give and take.
 Your chiminea will take care of you, and you have to take care of it.